AFDWang/Hetu-Galvatron/galvatron/models/README.md

 - `chunks`: Integer, number of microbatches of PP.
 - `global_checkpoint`: `0`/`1`, whether to turn on activation checkpointing to the whole model.
 - `pipeline_type`: `gpipe` or `pipedream_flush`, choose the pipeline type to use.
+- `vocab_tp`: Interger, vocab embedding parallel degree.

 ### Other Training Optimizations
 Set `mixed_precision` to allow mixed precision training, e.g., `bf16`.
 Set `use-flash-attn` to allow [FlashAttention-2](https://github.com/Dao-AILab/flash-attention) features.

+Set `sequence-parallel` to enable `Megatron-TP-SP` method, which can further reduce memory usage.

+Set `use_ulysses` to enable [Ulysses-SP](https://github.com/microsoft/DeepSpeed/blob/master/blogs/deepspeed-ulysses/README.md) method, which will replace `Megatron-TP-SP`.
+Once activated, the TP (tensor parallel) dimension will automatically be converted to the SP (sequence parallel) dimension.

+Set `no_async_grad_reduce` to disable the asynchronous gradient synchronization method, which is enabled by default.
+In Galvatron, during each iteration of training, when gradient accumulation is required, the default behavior is to perform the gradient reduce scatter operation only after all  backward passes are completed.
+This approach reduces communication overhead but incurs additional memory usage: each device holds a full copy of the gradients until gradient synchronization, causing Zero-2 to degrade to Zero-1.When `no_async_grad_reduce` is set, Galvatron synchronizes gradients after every backward step, maintaining low memory usage.
+However, this introduces additional communication, though much of it can overlap with computation.
+The trade-off is increased complexity in the cost model, potentially reducing the accuracy of cost model.
+We plan to offer a more fine-grained and accurate cost model in the future.

 Please refer to function ```galvatron_training_args``` in [arguments.py](../core/arguments.py) for the full list of training arguments.

+**New features are only supported on llama_hf, gpt_hf.**